open-source-force/osf-blog/content/posts/no-one-ever-wanted-a-three-headed-hammer/index.md

 [^1]: Now that AI is around, I find it necessary to constantly and incessantly remind people that computers are not sentient.
 They may become so, and it might be the case that saying they are not now is bad, but they aren't sentient as of this writing.
 [^2]: Let's say you want to do something like give everyone with a last name starting with the letter B a dollar.
 That is pretty easy to do if you have a separate LAST NAME field.
 On the other hand, on the client side it's much easier to just have a single NAME field and let people enter what they want.
 If your system is going to be supporting many inputs of names from different places, flexibility reigns.
+[^3]: The mathematically inclined reader will notice that there is quite a difference between 1200% and 1200 times more.
+The literarily inclined reader will note I never said they were equivalent.
+When understanding a construct, use whatever methods are at your disposal.